-Together with our partner organizations, Diakonia has more than 20 years of experience in changing the lives of vulnerable people in Burkina Faso.
-The main objective of Diakonia's work is to improve the living conditions of people living in poverty at the grassroots level, as well as working for policy influence at a national level.
+Together with our partner organizations, Diakonia has more than 25 years’ experience in changing the lives of vulnerable people in Burkina Faso.
+The main objective of Diakonia’s work is to improve the living conditions of people living in poverty.
+Our work focuses on the grassroots level, as well as on influencing policy at a national level.

-Almost 60 per cent of the population of Burkina Faso is below the age of 20.
-They face many problems relating to drugs, reproductive health, unemployment and lack of confidence in the government.
-They are therefore a necessary group to target for the fight against poverty.
+Almost 60 per cent of the population is below the age of 20 and faces problems relating to drugs, reproductive health, unemployment and lack of trust in the government.

-With few natural resources, Burkina Faso depends on agricultural economy that has a hard time countering the rampant population growth and the climatic hazards, who alternate between frequent droughts and large floods.
+With few natural resources, Burkina Faso depends on an agricultural economy that has a hard time countering rampant population growth and climate change.

-Some significant progress regarding gender issues and education have been made in Burkina Faso during the recent years.
-In 2009, a law regarding the gender quotas of elected officials was adopted.
-Another significant progress is the adoption of a more vocationally oriented literacy curriculum.
+Some significant progress regarding gender issues and education has been made in Burkina Faso in recent years.
+Since 2012, Diakonia has managed a special fund dedicated to gender mainstreaming in institutions, gender policy monitoring at national level and supporting innovative initiatives.
+Other significant progress includes the adoption of a more vocationally oriented literacy curriculum.
 The curriculum promotes professional insertion after school, and the national adoption of bilingual education.

 Read more about our work in Burkina Faso